Culture

 Richard Carapaz

-Richard Carapaz races with grit and without fear.
-The Olympic champion and Giro d’Italia winner hails from the high mountains of Ecuador, where he started racing as a 16-year-old kid for his local club.
+Richard Carapaz races with grit and heart.
+The Giro d’Italia winner and former Olympic champion hails from the high mountains of Ecuador where he started racing as a 16-year-old for his local club.
 He returns there each winter to help the next generation of children from his hometown of Playa Alta get started in the sport they dream of conquering like him.

 Alexander Cepeda